Gravity assist: Notable examples of use

 Solar Orbiter was launched by ESA in 2020.
 In its initial cruise phase, which lasts until November 2021, Solar Orbiter performed two gravity-assist manoeuvres around Venus and one around Earth to alter the spacecraft's trajectory, guiding it towards the innermost regions of the Solar System.
-The first close solar pass will take place on 26 March 2022 at around a third of Earth's distance from the Sun.
+The first close solar pass took place on 26 March 2022 at around a third of Earth's distance from the Sun.